 Once ports are preprovisioned, Link Aggregation Groups (LAGs), multilink-bundles (IMA), or Bundle Protection Groups (for example IMA BPGrps), can be configured to increase the bandwidth available between two nodes.
-Up to eight (16 per LAG) links can be grouped.
 All physical links or channels in a given LAG/bundle combine to form one logical connection.
 A LAG/bundle also provides redundancy in case one or more links that participate in the LAG/bundle fail.
-For command syntax, see Configuring Multilink PPP Bundles on page 206.
-To configure channelized port for TDM, refer to section Configuring Channelized Ports on page 167.
-To configure channelized port for Sonet/SDH high speed channels (ASAP MDAs only), refer to Configuring SONET/SDH Port Parameters on page 164.
+For command syntax, see Configuring Multilink PPP Bundles on page 213.
+To configure channelized port for TDM, refer to section Configuring Channelized Ports on page 173.
+To configure channelized port for Sonet/SDH high speed channels (ASAP MDAs only), refer to Configuring SONET/SDH Port Parameters on page 170.